jonniek/mpv-playlistmanager/README.md

-Leave me suggestions for features!
+Leave me suggestions for new features!